Insert-Affiliate/InsertAffiliateSwiftSDK/ReadMe.md

 InsertAffiliateSwift.setShortCode(shortCode: "{{user_entered_short_code}}")
 ```

-### Example Integration
+#### Example Integration
-Below is an example of a SwiftUI implementation where users can input a short code and set it by tapping a button:
+Below is an example SwiftUI implementation where users can enter a short code, which will be validated and associated with the affiliate's account:

 ```swift
 import SwiftUI